A martingale approach to noncommutative stochastic calculus: Introduction

-Over the subsequent two decades, It\^{o}'s stochastic calculus was expanded from these important but limited beginnings to its modern foundation.
-Beginning with the work of Doob and followup work of Meyer, the field's perspective shifted away from Brownian integrators to processes that share a key orthogonal increments property with Brownian motion: processes now known as martingales.
+Over the subsequent two decades, It\^{o}'s stochastic calculus was expanded from these important but limited beginnings to its modern form.
+Beginning with the work of Doob and the follow-up work of Meyer, the field's perspective shifted away from Brownian integrators to processes sharing a key orthogonal-increments property with Brownian motion: processes now known as martingales.
 Through further key contributions of Courr\`{e}ge \cite{Courrege1962} and Motoo--Watanabe \cite{MotooWatanabe1965}, the framework for stochastic calculus was moved almost completely to the world of martingales.
-(Here, ``almost completely'' refers to the fact that some simplifying technical assumptions lingered from the roots of stochastic calculus as a tool to study Markov processes.)
-Still missing, however, was an extension of It\^{o}'s formula beyond the explicitly Brownian context.
-In 1967, Kunita and Watanabe took a major step in this direction with their influential paper \cite{KW1967}, which played a key role in generalizing the object $(dX_s)^2$ in It\^{o}'s original formula to the central object it is now: the quadratic (co)variation.
-(Please see Theorem \ref{thm.clQC} below for the definition of quadratic covariation, at least in the case of continuous sample paths.)
-After further development and clarification of quadratic covariation by Meyer \cite{Meyer1967x4} and Dol\'{e}ans-Dade--Meyer \cite{DDM1970} that removed remaining extraneous technical assumptions, the theory reached its modern form by 1970.\footnote{This paragraph firmly centers the development of stochastic calculus in Japan and France, 1944-1970.
+(Here, ``almost'' refers to the fact that some simplifying technical assumptions lingered from the roots of stochastic calculus as a tool to study Markov processes.)
+In their influential 1967 paper \cite{KW1967}, Kunita and Watanabe made another major advancement by clarifying the role of the \ quadratic variation in It\^o's original formula, enabling a vast generalization thereof; see Theorem \ref{thm.clQC} below for the definition of quadratic (co)variation.
+After further development and refinement by Meyer \cite{Meyer1967x4} and Dol\'{e}ans-Dade--Meyer \cite{DDM1970} of the concept of quadratic covariation, thereby removing the remaining extraneous technical assumptions, the theory reached its modern form by 1970.\footnote{This paragraph firmly centers the development of stochastic calculus in Japan and France, 1944--1970.
 In fact, there were important parallel developments in the same mathematical arena in the Soviet Union during the same period, owing to Dynkin, Girsanov, Skorohod, Stratonovich, and others.
-These developments would not reach across the Iron Curtain until much later, and a richer theory of stochastic analysis grew out of the combined understanding from both worlds.
-For a more thorough summary of the historical development of stochastic calculus, the reader should consult the excellent introduction by Varadhan and Stroock to a curated selection of It\^o's works \cite{VaradhanStroock1987} or the concise paper \cite{JarrowProtter2004} of Jarrow and Protter.} Throughout this whole development, it was clear that It\^{o}'s original formula was the linchpin of the theory; it is the key computational tool in the theory, like the fundamental theorem of calculus it generalizes from the world of smooth ``processes.''
+These developments would not reach across the Iron Curtain until much later, and a richer theory of stochastic analysis grew out of the combined understanding of both worlds.
+For a more thorough summary of the historical development of stochastic calculus, the reader should consult the excellent introduction by Varadhan and Stroock to a curated selection of It\^o's works \cite{VaradhanStroock1987} or the concise paper \cite{JarrowProtter2004} of Jarrow and Protter on which our discussion is based.} Throughout this whole development, it was clear that It\^{o}'s original formula was the linchpin of the theory; it is the key computational tool in the theory, like the fundamental theorem of calculus it generalizes from the world of smooth ``processes.''
 Indeed, had it not been for It\^{o}'s humility and the diminishing names given to his formula by his colleagues, it may well have garnered the appropriate name ``fundamental theorem of stochastic calculus.''